wln20/wln20.github.io/_pages/about.md

 + [09/2022~06/2024] NICS-EFC, Tsinghua University. <a href="https://nicsefc.ee.tsinghua.edu.cn/">[website]</a>

-I’m open to research cooperation opportunities in the field of LLMs, MLSys, and potentially other AI & Data-Science related fields.
+I’m open to cooperation in the field of LLMs, LLM Agents, MLSys, and potentially other AI & Data-Science related fields.
+Feel free to contact with me via <a href='mailto:wangluning2@gmail.com'>Email</a>!

 <!--I mainly focused on the efficient algorithms of large language models in my past research, including the compression and acceleration techniques of LLMs.